jo-hoe/routriever/README.md

 ### Test

-You can use `make` to start the service
+You can use `make` to start the golang tests.
+Just run

 ```bash
 make test